 - Room service

 - This is an ideal habitat for over 400 species of birds, among them the Resplendent Quetzal, and more than 500 species of orchid.
-Just wandering the 13km of paths in the reserve is a magical experience, but go with a guide and you’ll see many of the extraordinary bird species which otherwise you can only hear.
+Just wandering the 13km of paths in the reserve is a magical experience, but go with a guide to see these extraordinary bird species which otherwise you can only hear.
 Scheduled guided walks leave at 7.30am, 12 noon, and 1.30pm.
-For a more in-depth experience, ask for a private guide.
-The following are recommended: Ricardo Winden (2645 5085), Jorge Quesada (2645 5546), Mervin Leighton (2645 5310) and Samuel Arguedas (2645 6326); contact them directly
+For a more in-depth experience, ask for a private guide

 - Less visited but just as interesting, Santa Elena Cloudforest Reserve has 12km of trails to walk, as well as an observation tower, with guides for tours if you want them

 - The Skywalk hanging bridges are well worth a visit.
 Around 2.5km of trails and suspension bridges at the level of the tree canopy, they allow you to see far more birdlife than from the ground.
 Our guide was excellent; passionate about finding and explaining interesting species of plants and animals

 - For adrenaline-fuelled fun, try the Sky Adventures, and zip along 11 cables suspended above the forest from secure platforms, with stunning views.
 The best of all such adventures we found in Costa Rica, it's extremely safe and well-run, with well-designed pulleys and proper brakes

 - For more entertainment of a natural kind, visit El Ranario ('the frog pond'), or the Monteverde Butterfly Garden

 - The local Quaker community makes cheese famous throughout Costa Rica, and you can visit the factory